storesafe/cordova-sqlite-storage/README.md

 ### More detailed sample

-See the [Sample section](#sample) for a sample with a more detailed explanation (using the DRAFT standard transaction API).
+See the [**Sample**](#sample) section for a sample with a more detailed explanation (using the DRAFT standard transaction API).

 <!-- END quick tour -->

 ## Status

 - This plugin is **not** supported by PhoneGap Developer App or PhoneGap Desktop App.
 - A recent version of the Cordova CLI is recommended.
-Known issues with older versions of Cordova:
-  - Cordova pre-7.0.0 do not automatically save the state of added plugins and platforms (`--save` flag is needed for Cordova pre-7.0.0)
-  - It may be needed to use `cordova prepare` in case of cordova-ios pre-4.3.0 (Cordova CLI `6.4.0`).
-  - Cordova versions older than `6.0.0` are missing the `cordova-ios@4.0.0` security fixes.
-- This plugin version uses a `before_plugin_install` hook to install sqlite3 library dependencies from `cordova-sqlite-storage-dependencies` via npm.
+- This plugin version uses a `before_plugin_install` hook to install sqlite3 library dependencies from [`cordova-sqlite-storage-dependencies`](https://www.npmjs.com/package/cordova-sqlite-storage-dependencies) via npm.
 - Use of other systems such as Cordova Plugman, PhoneGap CLI, PhoneGap Build, and Intel XDK is no longer supported by this plugin version since they do not honor the `before_plugin_install` hook.
-The supported solution is to use [litehelpers / Cordova-sqlite-evcore-extbuild-free](https://github.com/litehelpers/Cordova-sqlite-evcore-extbuild-free) (GPL or commercial license terms); deprecated alternative with permissive license terms is available at: [brodybits / cordova-sqlite-legacy-build-support](https://github.com/brodybits/cordova-sqlite-legacy-build-support) (very limited testing, very limited updates).
+The supported solution is to use [`storesafe/cordova-sqlite-evcore-extbuild-free`](https://github.com/storesafe/cordova-sqlite-evcore-extbuild-free) (GPL v3 or commercial license terms); deprecated alternative with permissive license terms is available at: [`brodybits/cordova-sqlite-legacy-build-support`](https://github.com/brodybits/cordova-sqlite-legacy-build-support) (very limited testing, very limited updates).
 - SQLite `3.32.3` included when building (all platforms), with the following compile-time definitions:
   - `SQLITE_THREADSAFE=1`
-  - `SQLITE_DEFAULT_SYNCHRONOUS=3` (EXTRA DURABLE build setting) ref: [xpbrew/cordova-sqlite-storage#736](https://github.com/xpbrew/cordova-sqlite-storage/issues/736)
+  - `SQLITE_DEFAULT_SYNCHRONOUS=3` (EXTRA DURABLE build setting) ref: [`storesafe/cordova-sqlite-storage#736`](https://github.com/storesafe/cordova-sqlite-storage/issues/736)
   - `SQLITE_DEFAULT_MEMSTATUS=0`
   - `SQLITE_OMIT_DECLTYPE`
   - `SQLITE_OMIT_DEPRECATED`